-Learn how to make felted sweater coasters in this easy DIY tutorial.
+Learn how to make felted sweater coasters out of wool sweaters that have been felted in the wash, in this easy, kid-friendly tutorial.

 Dilemma: You need a gift for grandma, a teacher, a childcare provider (insert your special person here).
 You want it to be special, useful and long-lasting – so that special person will think of you every time they use it.

 Sure, you can run out and buy something but wouldn’t it be fun and more memorable to make something handmade?
 But I get it, you don’t have time for a big project.
 You need something quick and easy – and preferably something your child can help with.

 Here’s a simple craft project I’ve done with my boys – it involves sweaters, scissors and needles but I promise, it’s easy!